Updated April 2021

-The parks are open and it’s time to feel the lush lawns of Whistler’s parks underfoot, take a dip or a paddle in the mountain-fresh waters of the lakes and let our babies (fur and otherwise) run a little more freely in our resorts wide-open spaces.
+Whistler’s parks are a place where you can feel lush lawns underfoot, take a dip or a paddle in the mountain-fresh waters of the lakes and let your babies (fur and otherwise) run a little more freely in the park’s wide-open spaces.
 However, we’ve still got to keep in mind that COVID-19 isn’t on vacation.

 With Whistler’s parks and green spaces officially open, we’ve put together a few of the things you need to know and consider when planning a trip to the park, as well as some yummy picnic suggestions.

 Whistler Park Etiquette 2.0

 As we transition into this new era, there are a few changes to our typical park etiquette that the Resort Municipality of Whistler (RMOW) would like us all to bear in mind when using these amazing outdoor spaces;

-- Stay two metres apart from others outside of your normal “unit”
+- Stay two metres apart from others outside of your household bubble and avoid social gatherings

 - If it’s too busy, come back another time or try another park